Trevor4811/Cross-Sums-Sudoku-Z3-SMT-Encoding/README.md

 ## Using FormCrossSum:

-The FormCrossSum module contains two functions that both take in a completed standard sudoku board in the form of an array with Horizontal returning the horizontal cross sum array for the given board and Vertical returning the vertical cross sum array for the given board, as seen in the examples below.
+The FormCrossSum module contains two functions that both take in a completed standard sudoku board in the form of an array with the Horizontal function returning the horizontal cross sum array for the given board and Vertical function returning the vertical cross sum array for the given board, as seen in the examples below.

 ```Python
 import FormCrossSum